 Dental Prophylaxis is limited to 1 time in any 6 consecutive month period.
-The number of Dental Prophylaxis and Periodontal Maintenance is combined and is limited to 1 time in any 6 consecutive month period.
+The number of Dental Prophylaxis and Periodontal Maintenance is combined and is limited to 4 in any 12 consecutive month period.

 Genetic Test

 A Genetic Test for susceptibility to oral diseases is limited to once per lifetime and to Insureds over age 18.